Middletown, OH

 The city of Middletown’s government remains in flux.
 A new mayor, Elizabeth Slamka, and three new City Council members were sworn in last year.
 At the end of 2023, Rodney Muterspaw resigned due to family obligations, and, on September 17, Councilman Zack Ferrell resigned citing similar issues and questions about his residency eligibility.
 Paul Horn was appointed last December to replace Muterspaw, and Ferrell’s replacement must be named within 30 days by Council, according to Middletown’s charter, or the Mayor will subsequently name a new Council member.
 As such, the mayor and entire council will have been elected or appointed within the last year.

 Clayton Castle, who has worked as the city’s communications manager for eight months, said the Council is accepting applications from those interested in serving on Council until 5 p.m. on September 26.
-A replacement is anticipated by the conclusion of the October 1 Council meeting.
+A replacement is forthcoming.

 Castle’s previously worked as a PR specialist for Northern Kentucky University and a journalist and broadcast-news producer.
 He was attracted to this role because he saw the community’s unsung potential.